Kelly criterion: Proof

 Edward O. Thorp provided a more detailed discussion of this formula for the general case.
 There, it can be seen that the substitution of $p$ for the ratio of the number of "successes" to the number of trials implies that the number of trials must be very large, since $p$ is defined as the limit of this ratio as the number of trials goes to infinity.
-In brief, betting $f^{*}$ each time will likely maximize the wealth growth rate only in the case where the number of trials is very large, and $p$ and $b$ are the same for each trial.
+In brief, betting $f$ each time will likely maximize the wealth growth rate only in the case where the number of trials is very large, and $p$, $g$, and $l$ are the same for each trial.
 In practice, this is a matter of playing the same game over and over, where the probability of winning and the payoff odds are always the same.
 In the heuristic proof above, $pN$ successes and $qN$ failures are highly likely only for very large $N$.